Lucas Orbán

-Lucas Alfonso Orbán Alegre (born 3 February 1989) is an Argentine professional footballer who plays as a centre-back.
+Lucas Alfonso Orbán Alegre (born 3 February 1989) is an Argentine former professional footballer who played as a centre-back.
 He made 2 appearances for the Argentina national team.

 Club career

 River Plate

 Born in Buenos Aires, Orbán graduated from local giants River Plate's youth system, and made his professional debut on 24 May 2009, starting in a 2–0 home win over Independiente.

 Tigre

 On 12 August 2011, after being sparingly used by River, Orbán was loaned to Tigre for the season.
 He appeared regularly for the latter, and scored his first professional goal on 19 August 2013, but in a 2–3 loss against former club River.

 Bordeaux

 On 31 July 2013 Orban signed a four-year deal with Ligue 1 side Girondins de Bordeaux.
 He made his debut in the competition on 13 September, starting in a 0–2 home loss against Paris Saint-Germain.

 Valencia

 On 11 August 2014, Orbán signed a five-year deal with La Liga's Valencia CF. He made his debut in the competition on 23 August, coming on as a late substitute and scoring an equalizer in a 1–1 away draw against Sevilla FC.

 On 31 January 2016, Valencia reached an agreement to loan Orbán to Levante UD until 30 June 2016.